Blunk-electronic/ET/README.md

 ```

 This file can now be found in the root directory of your projects.
 Edit it according to your customs.
+Assign the conventions file to the module by editing the rig configuration file.

 #### Creating an ET native project